07— Computer Controlled Machining

 In case of danger, use the emergency stop button that all machines have

-02 — Runout, alignment, fixturing, speeds, feeds, materials and toolpaths test
+02 — Runout, alignment, fixturing, speeds, feeds and tool paths test

 We tested different clearance rates by cutting U-shaped pieces provided by our instructor Josep.
 We produced 4 different pieces which had an varying gap width between the pieces arms.
 This width ranged from -0.40 to +0.20 mm (quite not sure about this number).